 The Harvard Wind Ensemble

 The Harvard Wind Ensemble is Harvard's premier concert band, offering talented musicians in the Harvard community and beyond to participate in performing various genres of concert band music, from marches to movie soundtracks.
-Fill out this form if interested in joining.
+More information here.

 Hasty Pudding Theatricals

 The Hasty Pudding Theatricals is America's oldest theater troupe.
 Every year, we put on an entirely student written and produced comedy musical with 40 show runs in Cambridge, New York, and Bermuda.
 Check us out to see opportunities for joining our cast, band, technical crew, business staff, or creative team!